Brandon Maïsano

-Brandon Maïsano (born 24 June 1993 in Cannes) is a French former racing driver.
+Brandon Bruno Raymond Maïsano (born 24 June 1993 in Cannes) is a French former racing driver.
 He has competed in various third-tier open wheel championships, most notably the GP3 Series and FIA Formula 3 European Championship.
+He is also a former champion of Formula Abarth and the Italian F4 Trophy, and a former member of the Ferrari Driver Academy.